 Distance table for snow guards according to SS 83 13 35:2012 with snow zones according to BFS 2015-6-EKS 10 and form factor according to Eurocode SS-EN 1991-1-3.
 Loads on load-bearing elements – Parts 1-3: General loads – Snow load

-The table shows the maximum distance in metres between snow guards in metres on sloping roofs, calculated based on the snow load's basic value.
+The tables below show the maximum distance in metres between snow guards on sloping roofs, calculated based on the snow load's basic value.
+The standard horizontal distance between brackets (mounting points) for a snow guard is max 1200mm.

 NOTE!
-The calculation of distance differs for pentroofs and saddle roofs.
+The calculation of distance between snow guards differs for pentroofs and saddle roofs.